 Petzval 85mm 2.2 lens – Creative Melbourne Photographer

 The Petzval 85mm 2.2 lens gives a much gentler radial blur compared to our new 58mm 1.9 lens.
 You do need very steady hands to get anything sharp with this lens and the right background is required and foreground is not necessary for the dreamy effect.
 I’ve used this lens in bright sunshine, in overcast weather and with the sunset behind my model.
 Bright sunshine is probably my least favourite light situation when it comes to using this lens.
 This Petzval 85mm produces amazing lens flare at sunset.
 The background swirl is lovely for an artistic portrait.

-This photo shoot with is just divine.
-It’s a scene which we’d be happy to take a couple for a photo shoot who want something amongst nature.
-The rock face make the scene seem like it’s somewhere in the wilderness but it’s actually very close to a densely populated area so it’s going to appeal to those who don’t want to travel far.
-There’s so many other lovely spots surrounding this area if we were wanting a bit of variety.
+This photoshoot with is just divine.
+It’s a scene which we’d be happy to take a couple for a photoshoot who want something amongst nature.
+The rock face makes the scene seem like it’s somewhere in the wilderness but it’s actually very close to a densely populated area so it’s going to appeal to those who don’t want to travel far.
+There are so many other lovely spots surrounding this area if we were wanting a bit of variety.

 Hope you enjoy these images as much as we do.
 Maybe they inspire you to get out there to get creative.
 Maybe you might want to contact us to discuss your own magical photo session with us.